 The clubhouse is nestled between large oaks and blends into the surrounding area.
 The dining rooms are paneled with oak, maple, cherry and apple, cut and timbered from the property.
 The walls have a variety of artful wildlife prints.
 A frame of interest is the Ohio license collection, starting from the very first license issued to present time.
 This collection was donated to the Club by Gary Seifert.
 One wall has two very large murals of outdoor scenes.
 There are many wildlife mounts surrounding the large, high ceiling in the meeting room.
 A very interesting one is a cougar (American Lion).
 Does anyone remember the Mercury Cougar in the TV Ad’s.
 It's on display on the mantel of the large stone fire place.
 The club house is available for rent to members and the Brookfield Community.
-For more information contact Robert Bridges at
+For more information contact Robert Bridge at firstname.lastname@example.org

 The trap range has lighted concrete firing positions.